christopherxren/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Christopher Ren is a Chick Keller Postodctoral Fellow currently working in the Space and Data Science Group in the Intelligence and Space Research Division (ISR-3) at Los Alamos National Laboratory.
+Christopher Ren is a Chick Keller Postdoctoral Fellow currently working in the Space and Data Science Group in the Intelligence and Space Research Division (ISR-3) at Los Alamos National Laboratory.
 His research interests include anomalous change detection, multi-sensor data fusion, remote sensing and machine learning.